Levi Rigters: Glory

 Rigters was expected to face Martin Terpstra, in a special qualifier for the Glory Heavyweight Grand Prix, at Glory 89 on October 7, 2023.
 Terpstra withdrew from the fight on the day of the bout and was replaced by Ion Taburceanu.

 Rigters faced Uku Jürjendal in the quarterfinals of the Glory Heavyweight Grand Prix on March 9, 2024.
 He won the fight by a second-round knockout.
 Rigters overcame Bahram Rajabzadeh by unanimous decision in the semifinals of the one-day tournament, but suffered a second-round technical loss at the hands of Rico Verhoeven in the finals.

 Rigters was expected to face Jahfarr Wilnis at Glory 92 on May 18, 2024.
 Wilnis withdrew from the fight for undisclosed reasons on May 8, 2024, and was replaced by Nico Pereira Horta.
 Rigters won the fight by unanimous decision.

 Rigters was expected to face Antonio Plazibat at Glory 95 on September 21, 2024.
 Plazibat withdrew from the bout on August 19, 2024, due to an elbow injury.
-Rigters was re-scheduled to face Bahram Rajabzadeh at the same event.
+Rigters was rescheduled to face Bahram Rajabzadeh at the same event.

-Rigters challenged Rico Verhoeven for Glory heavyweight title in a rematch at Collision 7 on December 7, 2024 at the GelreDome in Arnhem, Netherlands.
+Rigters challenged Rico Verhoeven for Glory heavyweight title in a rematch at Collision 7 on December 7, 2024, at the GelreDome in Arnhem, Netherlands.
 He lost via unanimous decision, both dropping and getting dropped by Verhoeven throughout the course of the fight.

 Rigters returned at Glory 103, facing Jamal Ben Saddik in the opening round of the second phase of the "Last Heavyweight Standing" Tournament.
 He won via TKO in the third round, dropping Ben Saddik with a spinning back kick to the body.

 Rigters faced Asadulla Nasipov in the semifinals of the Last Heavyweight Standing Qualification Round Phase 2 one-night tournament at Glory 104 - Last Heavyweight Standing Qualification Round on October 11, 2025.
 He won the fight by unanimous decision and advanced the to finals where he faced Sofian Laidouni.
 He lost the fight by unanimous decision.